MUMmer: MUMmer 3

-the tree described in the article “Reducing the space requirement of suffix trees”.
+the tree described in the article "Reducing the space requirement of suffix trees".

-Another improvement was the relaxation of the MUMs.
-This means that now the user has the option of finding all non-unique maximal matches, all the matches that are unique only in a chosen sequence, or original MUMs (which are unique for both sequences).
-This was added to avoid some kind of missing subsequences that were copies of MUMs.

 MUMmer 4

 According to Guillaume and his team, there are some extra improvements in the implementation and also innovation with Query parallelism.
-The first, and biggest, improvement is the raise of the size limit for the sequence is being tested.
-Finally, “MUMmer4 now includes options to save and load the suffix array for a given reference”(Marcais et al., 2018).
-Thanks to this, the suffix tree can be built once and constructed again after running it from the saved suffix tree.
+"MUMmer4 now includes options to save and load the suffix array for a given reference."
+This allows the suffix tree can be built once and constructed again after running it from the saved suffix tree.

 Software - Open Source

-MUMmer has open-source software.
-The best way to begin playing with this package is to go to the website given below.

-MUMmer open source

-This page talks about the open-source, requirements and steps to the installation, the process to run the package, and some examples of running sequences.
-There is more information on this website.
-If you get stuck, the website has information on who to contact in those cases.
-This page has valuable information to work with this algorithm.
+MUMmer has open-source software and can be accessed online.

-Related Topics
+Related Sequence Alignments

-There are other types of sequence alignments, some of the related topics are shown below:
+There are other types of sequence alignments: